Mordecai woke in darkness with a small body huddled against him and trembling. He put both arms around it.

 “Just a couple minutes,” he replied.
 “What do you remember?”

 That took him a moment.
 “It was about Milo.
 I asked to forget and it’s good I did.”
-He closed his eye, frowned for a moment, then smiled and shook his head.
+He closed his eye, frowned for an instant, then smiled and shook his head.
 “I can’t get it even if I try.
 It’s like you put it on a shelf and I can’t reach.
 I know it’s there, but I don’t want it and I don’t have to have it.”

 Mordecai nodded.
 “That’s good.
 That’s probably about as good as I’m ever able to get anything.
 If it bothers you or you start to worry about it, you’ll come tell me, right?”